-Any in-the-know tourists will tell you that Belfast in Northern Ireland is a hidden paradise, full of history, ambience, and hospitality.
+Any in-the-know tourists will tell you that Belfast in Northern Ireland is a hidden paradise, full of history, ambiance, and hospitality.
 There are a ton of things to do in Belfast.
-The city is the only United Kingdom entry listed in Frommer’s top touristic 12 destinations for 2009.
 And frequent express trains connect Belfast with popular Dublin in less than two hours.
 While a day is simply not enough to fully experience the charms of Belfast – here are some tips and suggestions should you wish to spend the perfect day.

 Belfast is the capital city of Northern Ireland, a country on the island or Ireland that belongs to the United Kingdom.
 It is the largest city in Northern Ireland, a nation full of stunning landscapes and natural phenomenon.
 Although known for its more troubled times, the Good Friday Agreement in 1998 has brought peace and prosperity to Belfast.